Seneca-ICTOER/OSL740/docs/B-Assignments/assignment1.md

 - Ubuntu VM installed
 - Output of the hostname command
 - Cinnamon desktop installed and in use
-- IPTables service running and enabled
 - Chromium installed

 ### Linux Mint VM
 - Linux Mint VM installed
+- Output of the hostname command
 - Chromium installed

 ## Rubric